-- .1 Work Restrictions, General: Comply with restrictions on construction operations. - .1 Comply with limitations on use of public streets and other requirements of authorities having jurisdiction. - .2 On-Site Work Hours: - .1 Hours for Utility Shutdowns: Provide owner with 72hrs notice, work to occur before or after normal working hours unless otherwise approved by Owner.
-Obtain permits from external authorities where applicable.

-- .3 Existing Utility Interruptions: Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions: - .1 Notify Owner's Representative not less than two days in advance of proposed utility interruptions. - .2 Obtain Owner's Representative written permission before proceeding with utility interruptions. - .4 Noise, Vibration, and Odours: For work in or near occupied facilities, coordinate operations that may result in high levels of noise and vibration, odors, or other disruption to Owner occupancy with Owner. - .1 Notify Owner's Representative not less than two days in advance of proposed disruptive operations. - .2 Obtain Owner's Representative's written permission before proceeding with disruptive operations. - .5 Controlled Substances: Use of tobacco products and other controlled substances on the Project site is not permitted. - .6 Employee Identification: Owner may provide identification tags for Contractor personnel working on the Project site.
-Require personnel to utilize identification tags at all times. - 1.14 SPECIFICATION AND DRAWING CONVENTIONS - .1 Specification Content: The Specifications use certain conventions for the style of language and the intended meaning of certain terms, words, and phrases when used in particular situations.
-These conventions are as follows: - .1 Imperative mood and streamlined language are generally used in the Specifications.
+- .1 Work Restrictions, General: Comply with restrictions on construction operations. - .1 Comply with limitations on use of public streets and other requirements of authorities having jurisdiction. - .2 On-Site Work Hours: Limit work in the existing building to normal business working hours of the Owner, Monday through Friday, except as otherwise indicated. - .1 Weekend Hours: When schedule requires. - .2 Early Morning Hours: When schedule requires and when nature of work produces excess noise not acceptable to the owner. - .3 Hours for Utility Shutdowns: Provide owner with 72hrs notice, work to occur before or after normal working hours. - .4 Hours for Core Drilling: Requires 24hrs notice and be schedules before or after normal working hours. - .3 Existing Utility Interruptions: Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions and then only after providing temporary utility services according to requirements indicated: - .1 Notify Owner's Representative not less than two days in advance of proposed utility interruptions. - .2 Obtain Owner's Representative written permission before proceeding with utility interruptions. - .4 Noise, Vibration, and Odours: For work in or near occupied facilities, coordinate operations that may result in high levels of noise and vibration, odors, or other disruption to Owner occupancy with Owner. - .1 Notify Owner's Representative not less than two days in advance of proposed disruptive operations. - .2 Obtain Owner's Representative's written permission before proceeding with disruptive operations. - .5 Controlled Substances: Use of tobacco products and other controlled substances on the Project site is not permitted. - .6 Employee Identification: Owner may provide identification tags for Contractor personnel working on the Project site.
+Require personnel to utilize identification tags at all times.

+1.15 SPECIFICATION AND DRAWING CONVENTIONS

+- .1 Specification Content: The Specifications use certain conventions for the style of language and the intended meaning of certain terms, words, and phrases when used in particular situations.
+These conventions are as follows: - Imperative mood and streamlined language are generally used in the Specifications.
 The words shall, shall be, or shall comply with, depending on the context, are implied where a colon (:) is used within a sentence or phrase. - .2 Specification requirements are to be performed by Contractor unless specifically stated otherwise. - .2 Division 01 General Requirements: Requirements of Sections in Division 01 apply to the Work of all Sections in the Specifications. - .3 Drawing Coordination: Requirements for materials and products identified on the Drawings are described in detail in the Specifications.
-One or more of the following are used on the Drawings to identify materials and products: - .1 Terminology: Materials and products are identified by the typical generic terms used in the individual Specifications Sections. - 1.15 MISCELLANEOUS PROVISIONS - .1 None. - PART 2 PRODUCTS (Not Used) - PART 3 EXECUTION (Not Used)
+One or more of the following are used on the Drawings to identify materials and products: - .1 Terminology: Materials and products are identified by the typical generic terms used in the individual Specifications Sections.